-Lingyao Li - Ms Li is a part-time professor at the School of Economics of Peking University, as well as a special professor at Tsinghua University and a well-known economist in China.
+Lingyao Li - Ms Li is a part-time professor in School of Economics of Peking University, as well as a special professor at Tsinghua University and a famous economist.
 She studied computer science at the Research Institute of University of Maryland.
-Since 1985, she has toured dozens of cities in China to give speeches, and was received by the Chinese state leaders and local government leaders as recognitions for her achievements and contributions to China.
+Since 1985, she has toured dozens of cities in China to give speeches, and was received by state leaders and local government leaders as recognitions for her achievements and contributions to China.

-Xiangfa Zhang - Mr. Zhang is a senior partner of Beijing Dentons (Guangzhou) Law Firm.
-He has in-depth knowledge of securities and capital markets (IPO, new third board, delisted old third board and re-listing), domestic and foreign investment and financing (mergers and acquisitions, foreign investment, cross-border investment and financing, corporate bonds and private equity funds), Hong Kong-related legal affairs (notarization of Hong Kong, international notarization, Hong Kong litigation and arbitration, and offshore companies), real estate investment (project investment and development, engineering construction and commercial housing sales), corporate governance and corporate legal risk management, and litigation and dispute resolution.
+Xiangfa Zhang - Mr. Zhang is a senior partner of Beijing Dacheng (Guangzhou) Law Firm.
+He has indepth knowledge of securities and capital markets (IPO, new third board, delisted old third board and re-listing), domestic and foreign investment and financing (mergers and acquisitions, foreign investment, cross-border investment and financing, corporate bonds and private equity funds), Hong Kong-related legal affairs (notarization of Hong Kong, international notarization, Hong Kong litigation and arbitration, and offshore companies), real estate investment (project investment and development, engineering construction and commercial housing sales), corporate governance and corporate legal risk management, and litigation and dispute resolution.